 Three Piping Industry members, currently working for Dunbar Mechanical Inc., are busy installing the building’s plumbing and piping systems.

 Their co-workers in the Dunbar fabrication shop pre-fabricated a group of restroom sanitary piping and water lines (shown in the picture below).
-Pre-fabrication work was created roughly a month in advance and is expected to save two or three days’ worth of work per each setup.
+Pre-fabrication work was created roughly a month in advance and is expected to save two or three days’ worth of work per setup.

 The pre-fabricated piping is delivered on a truck and Piping Industry members then wheel the setup into place.